Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules: Conclusions

 We calibrate our magnetic field by measuring the frequency of the $(f,m_f) = (3,+3)\to (4,+4)$ microwave (MW) transition of Cs.
 We apply a MW pulse and image the cloud without first flashing the usual repumping light.
 As a result, we see atoms only when the MW pulse transfers atoms to the $f=4$ manifold.
 A typical calibration measurement involves measuring atom number versus MW frequency, as shown in Fig.\ \ref{fig:associationramp}(a).
 We fit a Gaussian function to determine the center of the peak.
 From this we determine a corresponding magnetic-field value using the Breit-Rabi formula.

 Eddy currents in our steel vacuum chamber slow down changes to the magnetic fields set by the coil currents.
 We therefore measure magnetic-field ramp speeds directly using microwave spectroscopy.
 For each point along the curve, we fix the microwave frequency to be resonant with the $(3,+3)\to (4,+4)$ transition at a particular magnetic field and measure at which time the adiabatic passage occurs.
 When performing the magnetoassociation ramp, we quickly reduce the current through one of the coil pairs and rely on the slow decay of the magnetic field to ramp across the Feshbach resonance.
 Fig.\ \ref{fig:associationramp}(b) shows a measurement of the ramp across the Feshbach resonance.
+After crossing the resonance we do a magnetic-field jump down to 345~G. The initial rate of change of the magnetic field is about 50~G/cm, which can be considered typical for magnetic-field changes referred to as “jumps” in the main text.